 All ITS tables are memory backed allowing uncorrectable errors to be read from RAM again without software intervention.
 These records are used for tracking RAM errors and for possible RAM maintenance.

-The GICT_ERR<n>MISCO register reports data for ITS RAM error records 25-26 shown in the following table.
+The following table shows the information that GICT_ERR<n>MISCO.Data provides for the ITS RAM error records.

 Table 4-20: ITS RAM errors, records 25-26